Woven-Web/cohere-events/README.md

-# Event Parser App
+# Cohere Events

-This application allows users to parse event details from a webpage and create Google Calendar events automatically.
-It features a React frontend and a Python Flask backend with AI-powered event parsing.
+A web application and Telegram bot for parsing and managing event details from various platforms.

-## Setup
+## Local Setup

 1. Clone the repository